juliogomez/netdevops/pyATS.md

 We will now explore another example that will help you check all BGP neighbors in your network are in the desired _established_ state.

-The test case is structured in the following sections:
+The test case structure includes the following sections:

 * Common setup: connect to all devices included in your testbed.
 * Test cases: learn about all BGP sessions in each device, check their status and build a table to represent that info.
 If there are neighbors _not in a established state_ the test will fail and signal this condition in an error message.